 Allowing customers to select drivers lets you analyze the overall impact of that driver on the NPS score, so you can quickly identify the impact of improving it.

-Learn more about how and what to ask in your NPS drivers question in our award-winning course: Listening to feedback, Platinum (use the code NETPROMOTER25 to get 25% off today!)
+Learn more about how and what to ask in your NPS driver question in our award-winning course: Listening to feedback, Platinum.

 Data point #3: Verbatim comments